How to Survive an Employee Data Breach

 Take Inventory and Take Charge

 The first step you need to take is to get to know your data real fast.
-Figure out what was accessed or stolen so you can assess the damage.
-Follow the flow of information in and out of your company and research the processes to determine where the breach occurred.
+Figure out what was accessed by employee or company information leak Follow the flow of information in and out of your company and research the processes to determine where the breach occurred.

 Next, figure out who will take charge of the situation and pick a singular point of contact.
 Does the responsibility fall on the shoulders of your IT guy, or maybe the head of cybersecurity, or possibly even the CEO or CIO.
 One person should be leading the investigation and managing communication about the incident.
 Your point person can handpick their team to get everything back on track.